Add Now4real to your site

 Once you integrate Now4real in your site, as shown in the sections above, it will start working straight away.
 But if you register your site on the Publisher Dashboard, you will get access to more features.
 The Dashboard gives you full control over how Now4real behaves on your sites and provides you with historical analytics and access to the chat transcripts.

 Sign up for free to the Publisher Dashboard at https://dashboard.now4real.com.

 Then, you can add your sites and verify them (to demonstrate you are the owner or are in control).

 From the Dashboard, you can also upgrade to the Premium plan, if you decide to unlock any of the premium features.
 For example, chat messages are ephemeral and, by default, the last 3 hours.
 But from the Dashboard you can configure message duration between 1 minute and 4 weeks.

 Easy, right?
 Now, you are ready to exploit Now4real to its full potential!

 Check out your stats

-In the Dashboard home and the Analytics section, you can see the historical charts of concurrent viewers and concurrent chatters.
+In the Dashboard home and the Analytics section, you can check out the historical charts of concurrent viewers and concurrent chatters.
 This is a great way to know how popular your site is, as an alternative to the classic pageviews metric.

 The Dashboard home shows another pretty important metric called the viewing time.
 It is the total aggregate time your users spend viewing the pages of your website in a month.
 As always, we only count the time when a page is actually visible and not when it is in the background or minimized.